dan-leo/masters/thesis/v8/thesis.md

 ![SigFox and LoRa RF signals \@868 MHz](../images/image-20191104223939783.png){width=30%}

 Each technology has their own modulation scheme and unique features, and with that their own set of advantages and disadvantages.
-More can be found in Section \ref{lpwans}.
+More can be found in \S\ref{lpwans}.

 ### Terrestrial Localization

-Localization can be useful for asset tracking as discussed in Section \ref{asset_tracking}.
+Localization can be useful for asset tracking as discussed in \S\ref{asset_tracking}.
 Of the prominent LPWANs, SigFox is the only one that offers a simple localization service.
 NB-IoT will offer one when upgraded to 3GPP Release 14.
 Unfortunately SigFox has poor accuracy as can be seen in Fig. \ref{fig:sigfox_map}.

 ![With a 17.783km radius in this example, SigFox is poor when it comes to being considered as a source of localization using RSSI triangulation, and it may be better to use TOF techniques such as in OTDOA in NB-IoT \label{fig:sigfox_map}](../images/image-20191105141405835.png){width=80%}